-Trump’s curious push for more powerful showerheads gets shut off
+Trump’s curious push for more powerful shower heads gets shut off

 He also garnered attention for his complaints about toilets that need to be flushed “10 times, 15 times, as opposed to once.”

-He blamed water efficiency standards for that problem, too.
+He blamed water-efficiency standards for that problem, too.

 Trump officials described it all as cutting regulatory burdens and increasing choices for consumers.